ravendb/docs/docs/To Arrange/createAspNetWebApiProject.markdown

-# Create  Asp.Net Project with RavenDB
+# Create  Asp.Net Web Api Project with RavenDB
-In this section we will go over the steps to creating you own Asp.Net Web Application.
+In this section we will go over the steps to creating you own Asp.Net Web Api Application.

 ## Step by Step Instructions
 1) Make sure you have ASP.NET Web API installed.